FELA: Federal Workers’ Comp For Railroad Employees

 Our Oakland Railroad Worker Injury Attorneys Can Provide Specifics

 Getting answers to FAQs about FELA is helpful, but it is important to work with an experienced lawyer to ensure a smooth claims process.
-Our team at Venardi Zurada, LLP is ready to tackle the challenges, so please contact our offices in Oakland, Orinda, or Redding, CA to schedule a complimentary case review.
+Our team at Venardi Zurada, LLP is ready to tackle the challenges, so please contact our offices in Oakland or Walnut Creek, CA to schedule a complimentary case review.